-The IPF Readmission measure estimates an all-cause, unplanned, 30-day, risk-standardized readmission rate for adult Medicare fee-for-service patients with a principal discharge diagnosis of a psychiatric disorder or dementia/Alzheimer's disease.
+The IPF Readmission measure estimates an all-cause, unplanned, 30-day, Risk-Standardized Readmission Rate [RSRR] for adult Medicare fee-for-service [FFS] patients with a principal discharge diagnosis of a psychiatric disorder or dementia, or Alzheimer's disease.

 Your IPF Readmission ISR will be an Excel workbook with 11 worksheets, and I will go over each of these.
 The information in Worksheet 2, Publicly Reported, is the only information that will be publicly reported.